HISTORY

 KJAER GROUP joined the UN Global Compact Network in November 2003.
 The same year, the company won the Danish competition of Great Places to Work (part of Fortune Magazine’s global survey) and was awarded DENMARK’S BEST WORKPLACE.

-A year later, KJAER GROUP was awarded the MIA prize for DIVERSITY IN WORKING LIFE by The Danish Institute for Human Rights and DENMARK’S BEST WORKPLACE for the second year in a row.
+A year later, KJAER GROUP was awarded the MIA prize for DIVERSITY IN WORKING LIFE by The Danish Institute for Human Rights and DENMARK’S BEST WORKPLACE for two years in a row.

 In 2009, KJAER GROUP received the CORPORATE RECOGNITION AWARD after having been listed as one of the world’s top ten companies in international and humanitarian development in November 2008.